chloroExtractorTeam/benchmark/03_representative_datasets.md

 # Select/design representative datasets
 We use both simulated and real data.

-- Simulated: "perfect" datasets from *Arabidopsis thaliana* using different read lengths (150 and 250) and differenct genome:chloroplast ratios (1:10, 1:100, 1:1000)
+- Simulated: "perfect" datasets from *Arabidopsis thaliana* using different read lengths (150 and 250) and differenct genome:chloroplast ratios (1:10, 1:100, 1:1000, 0:1 (pure chloroplast data))
 - Real: public, Illumina, paired, plant, DNA, random, wgs datasets from [SRA](https://www.ncbi.nlm.nih.gov/sra) where a reference chloroplast for the species is present in [CpBase](http://rocaplab.ocean.washington.edu/old_website/tools/cpbase)

 ## Simulated Data